Skip to content

 North Star

-Every week, run one scheduled workflow that gathers portfolio, market, macro, and thesis data, then outputs:
+Provide the most comprehensive, relevant context to help guide financial decisions for a personal portfolio.
+Every week, run one workflow that gathers portfolio, market, macro, and thesis data, then outputs:

 1. A recommendation per position/thesis: BUY_MORE, HOLD, TRIM, EXIT.